This article covers how colours are defined in the physical world. It is designed as background reading for the following colourspace articles:

 Generating Chromaticity Diagrams

-Due to the disparity of how sensitive the Cones are to various wavelengths of light, we don't perceive the entire spectrum of colours equally.
+Due to the disparity of how sensitive the Cones are to various wavelengths of light, we don't perceive the entire spectrum of colors equally.
 Knowing this, we can generate a map of the visual spectrum the human eye can see.

 The International Commission on Illumination or CIE (abbreviated from Commission Internationale de l'Eclairage) created such map in 1931.
 This was done by projecting the short, medium and long responses of the eye into 3D space from a point of pure black to infinity bright (luminance), as shown below:

-A cross section of the resulting cone then became the standard for measuring relative chromaticity compared to the human eye (the quality of colour, independent of brightness), resulting in diagrams like below.
+A cross section of the resulting cone then became the standard for measuring relative chromaticity compared to the human eye (the quality of color, independent of brightness), resulting in diagrams like below.
 In this diagram the numbers around the curve are the wavelengths of light.

 This particular example (which seems to be the most common) was tested with 2 degrees of the angular separation of the fovea (small, central pit composed of closely packed cones in the eye), tests were also done with 10 degrees in 1964.